Smalla2024/Smalla2024/README.md

 Objectives:

-BSIT graduate with a focus on cybersecurity, showcasing hands-on experience in Technical Support, Troubleshooting, Computer Network, risk analysis, security policy development, and incident response planning.
-Completed projects include a risk analysis for ServiceNow and an analysis of the 2019 Capital One breach.
+BSIT graduate with a focus on cybersecurity and Entrepreneurship, showcasing hands-on experience in Technical Support, Troubleshooting, Computer Network, risk analysis, security policy development, and incident response planning with hands-on planning on new business venture.
+Completed projects include a risk analysis for ServiceNow and an analysis of the 2019 Capital One breach and some business planning.
 Strong foundation in security operations and a passion for continuous learning.
 My technical skills include proficiency in Java, MySQL, C++, Springboot, and Tableau, allowing me to translate complex technical requirements into actionable security solutions.
 I also completed a full-stack Java Bootcamp, further solidifying my expertise in backend/frontend development and systems integration.

 < Career Goals: To continue growing in the field of cybersecurity, contribute to a team focused on enhancing security measures, and stay updated on the latest industry trends and technologies.>